-Waiting lists are closed at the end of each academic year and you will need to re-apply from 5th June onwards in order to remain on the waitlist for any preferred schools.
+Waiting lists are closed at the end of each academic year, around 31st July.
+You will need to re-apply in the last half-term of the academic year, following May half-term, in order to remain on the waitlist for any preferred schools.